Panopto/python-soap/readme.rst

 -----------------------------
 This repository is provided as-is for general developer guidance.

-The Panopto development team does not support this repository.
+The Panopto team does not support this repository.

 License
 -------